anthonyneedles/QAZ/README.md

 writing a bare-metal USB driver.
 Since a keyboard is a relatively simple USB device, and I like mechanical keyboards, I decided that it would be a perfect project.
-The QAZ project is planned to support various different keyboard layouts (only 65% and a testboard for now).
+The QAZ project is planned to support various different keyboard layouts (only 65% and a Media board for now).

 This repository holds files for both the software and hardware portions of this project.
 The software consists of C++ source and header files,